monkeywidget/argotifier/doc/Development-log.md

 CLI commands:

-- CLI create Document from input file
+- CLI "translation foo" - shows all the words that are translated to "foo"

 - CLI output translated Document to file
 - CLI "mapping save filename.csv" "mapping load filename.csv" - save/restores translations
-- CLI "paragraph 1" "paragraph 12-14" - renders translated paragraphs (col 80 wrap)
-- CLI "translation foo" - shows all the words that are translated to "foo"
-- CLI "translation foo bar" - sets translation "foo" -> "bar"
 - CLI "word foo" - shows all words like "foo", with their translations
 - CLI "word -u foo" - shows all words like "foo" that are without translations